cambridge-healthcare/grunt-stencil/README.md

 })
 ```

-## Tests

-The tests for this plugin are written in (Jasmine)[http://pivotal.github.io/jasmine/], and you need (jasmine-node)[https://github.com/mhevery/jasmine-node] to run them.

-- `npm install jasmine-node -g`
-- `jasmine-node test/` (from the plugin directory)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

-_(Nothing yet)_
+- __version 0.0.1__ (16th September, 2013)